 The FortisBC assessment had supported the construction of a 52-kilometre pipeline to carry an additional 220 million standard cubic feet per day of natural gas, for up to 40 tanker export shipments per year.
 The pipeline construction would add new pipe beginning in northern Coquitlam and ending at the existing Woodfibre site southwest of Squamish, as well as upgrading the existing compressor stations in Coquitlam and building a new compressor station in Squamish.
 This FortisBC Eagle Mountain Woodfibre Gas Pipeline Project is still currently pending environmental certification under the BC Environmental Assessment Act (BCEAA).

-On top of the provincial and federal environmental regulatory process, the Squamish First Nation had conducted their own independent environmental assessment in early 2015.
-As of last month the B.C.
+On top of the provincial and federal environmental regulatory process, the Squamish First Nation conducted its own independent environmental assessment in early 2015.
+As of last month, the B.C.
 Environmental Assessment Office had suspended its review of the Woodfibre LNG project (according to a recent Vancouver Sun article), to provide more time for the company to respond to concerns raised by the Squamish First Nation—now seeking a legally binding “certificate of project approval” with Woodfibre LNG to ensure their conditions are addressed.
-These conditions include reducing the impact of the project’s sea water cooling discharge system on marine life, relocating a compressor station, routing a pipeline so it avoids a wildlife management area, and insurance coverage in the case of an industrial spill or explosion.
+These conditions include reducing the impact of the project’s seawater cooling discharge system on marine life, relocating a compressor station, routing a pipeline so it avoids a wildlife management area, and insurance coverage in the case of an industrial spill or explosion.

 An article from The Globe and Mail reports that the Squamish First Nation has now opted to delay a vote on greenlighting the Woodfibre LNG project to the fall of 2015.
 The same article mentions that the launch date for Woodfibre LNG has been postponed to 2018.